Care2Serve Board

 CHAIR

-Will has more than 20 years’ experience working in accounting, financial services, and leadership roles across a variety of industries in Tasmania.
-Will currently serves as the Chief Operating Officer for a Kriticos Nominees, a locally owned family business overseeing businesses in the tourism, hospitality, manufacturing, and financial services sectors.
+Will has more than 25 years’ experience working in accounting, financial services and leadership roles across a variety of industries in Tasmania.
+He currently serves as the Chief Financial Officer for TasTAFE, delivering vocational education for Tasmanians to support employment and the state.
+Will was previously the Chief Executive Officer of Kriticos Nominees, a locally owned family business overseeing the tourism, hospitality, manufacturing and financial services sectors.

-Previously Will was the Treasurer for MyState Limited for over a decade and worked in local specialist Chartered Accountancy firms (business recovery and insolvency) previously.
+Previously, Will was the Treasurer of MyState Limited for over a decade and has worked in local specialist Chartered Accountancy firms (business recovery and insolvency).

-Will has been actively involved in not-for profit governance for nearly a decade operating as a board member and most recently the Chair of Lady Gowrie Tasmania.
-Will brings to the board significant expertise across all areas of finance, including financial analytics, budgeting, capital and risk management.
+Will has been actively involved in not-for-profit governance for nearly a decade, serving as a board member and, most recently, as Chair of Lady Gowrie Tasmania.
+He brings to the board significant expertise across all areas of finance, including financial analytics, budgeting, capital and risk management.

-Will is Chartered Accountant and holds a Bachelor of Commerce (Accounting and Information Systems) from the University of Tasmania, a Masters of Applied Finance from Kaplan as well as being a graduate member of the Australian Institute of Company Directors (AICD).
+Will is a Chartered Accountant and holds a Bachelor of Commerce (Accounting and Information Systems) from the University of Tasmania, a Master of Applied Finance from Kaplan, and is a graduate member of the Australian Institute of Company Directors (AICD).

 DEPUTY CHAIR

-Ros is the current CEO of, and corporate legal practitioner for, Youth, Family and Community Connections Inc., having been appointed to the role in 2007 and again in 2013 following a merger.
-Prior to this Ros worked as a barrister, where she gained extensive experience in criminal law, youth justice and family violence.
-Ros was involved with the implementation of the Tasmanian Safe at Home Program.
+Ros is the current CEO and corporate legal practitioner for Youth, Family and Community Connections Inc., having been appointed to the role in 2007 and again in 2013 following a merger.
+Prior to this, Ros worked as a barrister, gaining extensive experience in criminal law, youth justice and family violence.
+She was also involved in the implementation of the Tasmanian Safe at Home program.

 Andrew Paynter